 For us hypothyroid, the most common cause of high RT3 is too much T4 medicine compared to one’s conversion.
 One can have high FT4levels without issues if one converts well.
 But if one doesn’t convert well and take too much T4 medicine, then RT3 can become too high.
 And when one in many countries not even can have Free T3 measured, so that one not even know one does not convert, then one can get to feel real bad, maybe for years.
 If you can’t have Free T3 taken where you live, do yourself favor and buy an online test.
 Thank God, we have many on line labs nowadays.
 You can read more about T4 medicine and things to keep an eye on here.

-Under 0,24, and you will in most cases need som T3 containing medicine.
-Unless it is enough to raise the T4 dose.
+Under 0,24, and you will in most cases need some T3 containing medicine.
+Unless raising the T4 dose will suffice.

 You can seeit in figur 2.
 In the two columns to the right, you see RT3 leveles on a low and a high dose T4 medicine 50 and 400 mcg.
 You can see, RT3 is much higher on the high dose.
 And on a low dose, a hypothyroid person does not have enough T4 to make RT3 from.
 It’s the same for the unmedicated hypothyroid.
 BUT 400 mcg is a mega dose.
 Not many take that much T4 medicine.
 But it does tell us something about the tendency, at least.
 FT3 should have been included as well.